fiesta-iot/model-interop/README.md

 # Model-Interop
-ModelInterop is a model-based interoperability testing tool.
+Model-Interop is a model-based interoperability testing tool.
 That is, it provides a set of model driven engineering tools to perform both interface and interoperability testing of Internet of Thigs and Web products and platforms.
 The tool can be used to test that systems comply with different standard specifications e.g. OneM2M, or